Metal Carport Color Picker

 Double Wide Options

-If you're aiming to store at least two vehicles side by side at the same time, you'll want a double wide carport with a width between 18 and 24 feet wide.
-18 feet will only accommodate compact cars comfortably, while 20 to 22 feet is enough for most passenger cars, smaller SUVs, and small trucks.
 Full-sized vans and trucks may require 24 feet width to open the doors of both vehicles without conflict.
 Twin sets of matching garage doors can be centered on any even-numbered width measurement with ease, but don't forget to consider the space needed for accessories like powered lifts and automated sensors when checking carport layouts.
-Choosing the right dimensions of a 2 car garage is something you should consider.
+Choosing the right dimensions of a 2-car garage is something you should consider.

 Sizing for Trucks and Oversized Vehicles

 When you're storing service body trucks, cargo vans, and similar oversized vehicles in a carport at your home or business, you'll need to expand both the width and length of your carport.
-A 21 length is the standard size of the smallest carport, but you can generally extend or shrink the length by any amount in 5-foot increments.
-A 26 or 31 foot long length is often a better choice for commercial vehicles or heavy equipment since they're usually longer than standard trucks and cars.
-Extending the length is also a good option for additional storage in front of the vehicle, especially if you want to install permanent shelving and cabinets against an end wall.
+A 21’ length is the standard size of the smallest carport, but you can generally extend or shrink the length by any amount in 5-foot increments.
+A 26- or 31-foot length is often a better choice for commercial vehicles or heavy equipment since they're usually longer than standard trucks and cars.

 Commercial Storage Options

-Storing a crane truck, front end loader, or other large commercial equipment, you'll likely need a height boost too.
+When storing a crane truck, front-end loader, or other large commercial equipment, you'll likely need a height boost, also.
 Extra width and length won't compensate for a low door height if you stick with a standard carport design.
-Bump up the height by at least 3 to 5 extra feet for vehicles with truck bed additions like cranes and booms, or you may need up to 10 to 12 feet in additional height for box trucks and other tall vehicles.
-Take accurate measurements of the highest point of a vehicle then add at least 4 to 5 feet to the total height so that the side height is sufficient for a door with a lot of vertical space.
+Bump up the height by at least 3 to 5 feet for vehicles with truck bed additions like cranes and booms, or you may need up to 10 to 12 feet in additional height for box trucks and other tall vehicles.

 RV Height and Width Considerations